Last Updated on March 11, 2023

 Maggie Alexander is the voice behind Milana’s Travels.

-Iceland, with its blue lagoons, glaciers and spectacular volcanic landscape has got to be one of my family’s favourite travel destinations.
+Iceland, with its blue lagoons, glaciers, and spectacular volcanic landscape has got to be one of my family’s favorite travel destinations.

 In summer, stay in a log cabin in the wilderness and watch the midnight sun skate along the horizon, transforming the rugged tundra with its golden hues.
 Or go in winter for the chance to glimpse the Holy Grail of travel, the Northern Lights.

-Perhaps the most famous of Iceland’s many attractions is the Blue Lagoon where you float up the pool bar in volcanically warmed, but icy looking waters.
-Ladies in 1950’s swimming hats drift past offering natural silica face masks which make for a ghostly family snap.
+Perhaps the most famous of Iceland’s many attractions is the Blue Lagoon where you float up the pool bar in volcanically warmed, but icy-looking waters.
+Ladies in 1950’s swimming hats drift past offering natural silica face masks that make for a ghostly family snap.
 In winter, add to your album by playing with dramatic frozen hairstyles.

-Being the land of ice and fire, glaciers and volcanoes can be found round every corner.
-On the Langjokull glacier expedition, travel on a semi–aquatic monster truck across a glacier, then head down into the centuries old ice itself.
+Being the land of ice and fire, glaciers and volcanoes can be found around every corner.
+On the Langjokull glacier expedition, travel on a semi-aquatic monster truck across a glacier, then head down into the centuries-old ice itself.
 Children go free so this is perfect for a family trip.

 For a final treat stroll along the edge of the towering tectonic plates in Pingavallir Rift Valley, where the ground is literally still moving apart beneath your feet.
 A boardwalk takes you through an impossibly green landscape dotted with a thousand blue lakes and arctic white waterfalls.

-Monochromatic Iceland, with its flashes of volcanic colour, is truly an other worldly land of wonder for the whole family.
+Monochromatic Iceland, with its flashes of volcanic color, is truly another worldly land of wonder for the whole family.